 Home Inventory List

-Keep one copy of your home inventory list in a safe location outside your home, and give a second copy to your insurance agent.
+Keep a copy of your home inventory list in a safe location outside your home, and give a second copy to your insurance agent.

-When you don’t report updates, you won’t receive the full value of the home in the event of a total loss.
-Remedy this situation by keeping your insurance agent informed of renovations.
+Report these changes to your insurance agent to keep your homeowners coverage up to date.
+When you don’t share these updates, you won’t receive the full value of the home in the event of a total loss.

 During the Tornado

 Go to the basement, a small interior room, or a hallway on the lowest level.
-If possible, crouch under something sturdy like a heavy table or staircase.
+If possible, crouch under a heavy table or staircase.

-Avoid the corners of the room and stay away from windows because strong winds can shatter glass and cause severe injuries.
+Avoid the corners of the room and stay away from windows.
+Strong winds can shatter glass and cause bad cuts and other serious injuries.

 In Mobile Homes

-You're better off leaving the home and seeking shelter under a substantial structure if there's one nearby, though you should never seek shelter under trees.
-If no shelter is available, find a culvert or ditch and lie flat in it with your hands protecting your head.
+You're better off seeking shelter under a sturdy structure if there's one nearby.
+Avoid taking cover under trees.
+If you have nowhere else to go, lie down in a culvert or ditch with your hands protecting your head.

 Leave your car when a twister breaks out.
-Try to find substantial shelter or a deep depression in the ground where you can lie flat and cover your head.
-Never seek shelter under a bridge or highway underpass, as these can weaken and create dangerous falling debris.
+Try to find shelter or a deep depression in the ground.
+Don’t stop under a bridge or highway underpass, as these can crumble and create falling debris.

-Tornadoes travel as fast as 60 to 70 mph and change directions without warning, so don’t try to outrun them in your vehicle.
+Tornadoes move as fast as 60 to 70 mph.
+They change directions, too, so don’t try to outrun them in your car.

-Schools offer reliable shelter from tornadoes because of their sheer size.
-There are many interior hallways and stairwells away from windows that provide protection from heavy winds and debris.
+Most schools are big enough to offer reliable shelter from tornadoes.
+The interior hallways and stairwells offer protection from heavy winds and debris.

-Avoid large spaces like gymnasiums and cafeterias, as debris travels through these areas and causes injury.
-Never go outside onto playgrounds or into parking lots, and always follow the school's storm safety procedures.
+Debris travels through large spaces like gyms and cafeterias, so try to avoid them.
+Never go outside to playgrounds or parking lots, and always follow the school's storm safety procedures.

-The danger increases when you move up in the building.
-Do your best to seek shelter on the lowest level without overcrowding or creating an additional unsafe situation.
+The danger increases when you move up in a building.
+Seek shelter on the lowest level without overcrowding.

 After the Tornado